Gender and relationship recognition

 - Stage three treatment: surgical treatment, which includes (but is not limited to) chest reconstructive surgery, phalloplasty, hysterectomy, bilateral salpingectomy, creation of the neovagina and vaginoplasty.

-In Australia, at the time of writing (1 July 2020), court approval is not needed to access stage one treatment; parental To agree to something being done, to approve an action or arrangement.
-See also informed consent. is sufficient (see Re Jamie FamCAFC 110).
+In Australia, at the time of writing (1 July 2021), court approval is not needed to access stage one treatment; parental consent is sufficient (see Re Jamie FamCAFC 110).

 However, accessing stage two treatment has historically been less straightforward.
 The courts have classified stage two treatment as a form of special medical procedure that can only be performed on children with court approval.